-Rothay Manor has a long standing reputation for excellent food and wine coupled with a friendly and efficient service.
+Rothay Manor has a long-standing reputation for excellent food and wine coupled with friendly and efficient service.
 The restaurant and comfortable lounges are open every day for morning coffee, lunch, afternoon tea and dinner.

 This splendid, traditional, 400-year-old Lake District Inn is based in Bowness.
 It is a wonderful warm welcoming pub with a super selection of Jennings Ale, fantastic pub food, and is well worth a visit while in the area.